wbrown97a/Engineering_4_Notebook/README.md

 ### Reflection
 In this assignment I didnt have many problems.
 I had a problem with the making the trucks more realistic part but that is it.
 I didn't have any problems with mates or building the skateboard parts.

+## Intro to CAD - 3.1-3.4

+### Assignment Description
+In this assignment I learned how to make variables that help you change values faster.
+I also learned how to use configurations.
+The configurations made it so I only had to make 1 brick but I could change it into different forms with a few drop down menus.

+### Evidence